jundalisay/spblist/content/en/research/newton/principia/book-1/sec-07/_index.md

 ---
+heading: Section 7
+linkTitle: Section 7
-title: "The Rectilinear ascent and descent of bodies"
+title: "The Rectilinear Rise and Fall of Bodies"
+# How the orbits are to be found when neither focus is given
-description: "We simplify Book 1 of  Principia Mathematica by Isaac Newton."
+description: "We simplify Section 3 of Principia Mathematica by Isaac Newton"
+author: Newton
 image: "/covers/principia.jpg"
+weight: 18
 ---